duqcyxwd/SYSC3110-Project--ZuuM/src/Readme.txt

 ----Milestone 1 - Game of Zuul-----

+22/10 -- Adding Monsters to the game - Nishant

 19/10 -- Set up a working version of Repositories -Chuan please make sure
     every time before you leave Eclipse commit whatever you have down unless you are woking on a branch.